-So, this past week, I had to take Hunter back to the allergist at Vanderbilt.
+So, this past week, I had to take H back to the allergist at Vanderbilt.
 This time, not for seasonal allergies but for a Decadron Challenge.
-Doing this definitively tells me whether or not he has an allergy to this specific drug.
+Doing this tells me whether or not he has an allergy to this specific drug.

 Luckily, we had the same nurse as last time and the dr that we met via telehealth the first time.
-These ladies are so very nice.
-They explained things to Hunter and me very well.
-We had to leave a bit early and I got so turned around that we were almost lost.
+These ladies are so very lovely.
+They explained things to H and me very well.
+We had to leave early, and I got so turned around that we were almost lost.

-This place is in a shopping mall.
-I kind you not.
+This place is in a shopping mall—I kind you not.
 We had to go to a mall to go to the doctor.
 It is so weird.
-Add that to the fact we have to go up one escalator, down a thousand hallways, and up an elevator to get to where we were going.
-I was tired, he was getting anxious, we all know the drill.
+Add that to the fact we had to go up one escalator, down a thousand hallways, and up an elevator to get to where we were going.
+I was tired.
+He was getting anxious.
+We all know the drill.

 10 Minutes Late

-We got there, just in the knick of time.
+We got there just in time.
 The nurse called us back and said how she remembered us from the last time.
 She did all the things and got us to our room.
-Hunter was behind me, twirling his shirt and hopping.
-I sat down, feeling defeated but stoic.
-Ready for this next test, next doctor, next hospital, next next next.
+H was behind me, twirling his shirt and hopping.
+I sat down, feeling defeated but stoic—Ready for this next test, next doctor, next hospital, next next next.

-The nurse came over and asked to hold Hunter’s hands.
-She looked at him and told him exactly what we were going to do.
+The nurse came over and asked to hold H’s hands.
+She looked at him and told him precisely what we would do.
 That nothing, today, would hurt him.
 She comforted him and asked him if he was okay.
-He said he was scared and she softly assured him that there was nothing to fear.
+He said he was scared, and she softly assured him that there was nothing to fear.
 That touched my heart of stone.

 Then, It Happened

-She got him settled with the promise of Teddy Grahams and power aid.
-Next, she rolled back to her computer and started typing something, asking me the normal round of questions.
-Then, she quickly turned her chair around and looked me dead in the eye.
+She got him settled with the promise of Teddy Graham and power aid.
+Next, she rolled back to her computer and started typing something, asking me the standard round of questions.
+Then, she quickly turned her chair around and looked at me dead.

 She said, “are you okay?”
-This was done with such sincerity that it threw me off.
+The statement was made with such sincerity that it threw me off.
 I was speechless.
 Then, I felt it coming.
-Tears welled up in my eyes and I gently said “no.” She rolled over to me and patted me on the leg and said that it was going to be okay and that I was going to be okay.
+Tears rose in my eyes, and I gently said, “no.” She rolled over to me, patted me on the leg, and said that it would be okay and that I would be okay.